What's New? Custom Calculators

-Lead capture pages are created with a specific intended action for prospects.
+A lead capture page is created with a specific intended action for prospects.
 They’re often used to collect contact information or to nurture leads through your sales funnel.

 The type of lead capture page you used will depend on what leads you’re targetting in relation to their position in your funnel.

-For example, if you still have a large number of prospects in the ‘Discovery’ stage (top of the funnel), then you could create a lead page to encourage subscriptions to your email marketing list.
+For example, if you still have a large number of prospects in the ‘Discovery/ Reach’ stage (top of the funnel), then you could create a lead page to encourage subscriptions to your email marketing list.

 Alternatively, if you’re targetting leads at the lower end of your funnel you may decide to offer a free trial or product demo.

-Either way, you’ll need to learn how to calculate a lead score to determine which leads are worth the time spent by your sales staff.
+Either way, you’ll need to learn how to calculate a lead score to determine which leads are worth the time spent by your sales stage.